 Note - For Security Gateways R77.30 and lower, the ability to generate reports on Firewall and VPN activity is integrated into SmartConsole.
 To enable this functionality, activate the Firewall session event on the SmartEvent Policy tab.
 Select and enable Consolidated Sessions > Firewall Session.
-For more information, see "Connecting R81 SmartEvent to R81 Security Management Server" on page 53.
+For more information, see "Connecting an R82 SmartEvent to an R82 Security Management Server" on page 53.